shirisha-1910/AWS-EKS-project/README.md

    1 .Install AWS CLI:

-      1 Download and install the AWS CLI.
+      * Download and install the AWS CLI.
 Follow instructions specific to your operating system.

    2 .Configure AWS CLI Credentials:

-      1 .Run aws configure in your terminal and enter your IAM user's access key ID, secret access key, region, and output format.
+      * Run aws configure in your terminal and enter your IAM user's access key ID, secret access key, region, and output format.

     3 .Install kubectl:

-       1 .Download and install kubectl.
+       * Download and install kubectl.
 Instructions can be found in the official Kubernetes documentation.

    4 .Configure kubectl for EKS:

-     1 .Update your kubeconfig file using:
+     * Update your kubeconfig file using:

   - aws eks update-kubeconfig --name your-cluster-name

-     2. Verify by running kubectl get nodes.
+     * Verify by running kubectl get nodes.

 ## 3. Preparing Networking and Security Groups for EKS

  1  .
 Create an Amazon VPC:

-       1 .Set up a VPC with public and private subnets.
+       * Set up a VPC with public and private subnets.

   2 .
 Configure Security Groups:

-        1  .Create and configure security groups for your EKS worker nodes, defining inbound and outbound rules.
+        * Create and configure security groups for your EKS worker nodes, defining inbound and outbound rules.

   3 .
 Set Up Internet Gateway (IGW):

-        1 .Create and attach an IGW to your VPC.
+        * Create and attach an IGW to your VPC.
-        2 .Update route tables to allow internet access.
+        * Update route tables to allow internet access.

    4 .Configure IAM Policies:
-       1 .Create IAM policies and attach them to roles used by EKS worker nodes.
+       * Create IAM policies and attach them to roles used by EKS worker nodes.

        Note: I used default VPC